BCX18ConnectedLife/big-iot/README.md

 - Any data from IoT devicde connected to Bosch IoT Things can be directly offered on the BIG IoT Marketplace using the [Bosch Things-Marketplace Connector service](https://github.com/BCX18ConnectedLife/BigIoT-to-Bosch-IoT-Suite/wiki).
 - [Flowhub](https://flowhub.io) provides ready to visual programming tools to offer data from IoT devices (including those connected to the Bosch IoT Hub) on the Marketplace.
 [Read more](https://bergie.iki.fi/blog/big-iot/)
-- [bigiot-js](https://github.com/flowhub/bigiot-js) is a JavaScript library for publishing and serving BIG IoT data offerings with Node.js
+- [bigiot-js](https://github.com/flowhub/bigiot-js) is a JavaScript library for offering (provider) and accessing (consumer) BIG IoT data offerings with Node.js

 ## BIG IoT Marketplaces